Jcrewse/Jcrewse.github.io/_tabs/curriculum-vitae.md

  - Recognized in department-wide research competition (First place honors 2020)

 **Graduate Teaching Assistant** (Aug.
 2017 - May 2021)
+*Department of Physics*
 *Missouri University of Science and Technology*

  - Instructed undergraduate electromagnetism and classical mechanics laboratory courses
  - Taught four semesters with approximately 100 students each